-There are various metals you can use to cut your petals from.
-I used a rusty tin sheet that you can buy from a craft store.
-Another option would be to use an empty can from your pantry.
-Just cut the top and bottom from the can, make a cut through the length of one side, and press the can out flat on a hard surface.
-Whatever you use, it is best to use a thin metal for cutting.
-I had started with a license plate.
-By the time I was finished cutting three petals, I was tired out.
+For this craft, there are various metals that you can use for your petals.
+I found that a thin rusty tin sheet works best for this project.
+You can pick these sheets up from pretty much any craft store.
+Another budget friendly option is to use an empty can from your pantry.
+Just cut the top and bottom from the can.
+Then, make a cut through the length of one side and press the can flat on a hard surface.
+Whatever you decide to use, it is best to use a thin metal.
+My first intention was to use an old license plate.
+However, by the time I finished cutting three petals, I was tired out.
 It was just a little too thick for easy cutting.

 - tin snips